sarbjeetkumar/ProjectData-Representation-and-Querying-Project-2015/README.md

 **" fields"**  |  fields you want to change in that row **"Values"**   |  The new values of the feilds you want to change/update

 Single values or multiple values can ba change at one time .
+To update the diable car parks in current area

 #####Response
 Returns a JSON bject with response is true/false .
 If the values provided matches with criteria.